 Our strategy is proactive.
-Our intention is to help decision-makers, particularly policymakers, to anticipate and understand emerging risks, as well as the risk governance options, before they become urgent policy priorities.
+Our intention is to help decision-makers, particularly policymakers, anticipate and understand emerging and systemic risks, as well as risk governance options, before they become urgent policy priorities.
 We identify issues with risk governance deficits and develop recommendations for improving their assessment, evaluation, communication and management.

 - Identifying potential risk issues at the earliest possible stage

-- Understanding the issue and the associated risks as well as the institutions and risk governance structures and processes that are currently in place for assessing and managing the risks
+- Understanding the issue and the associated risks, as well as the institutions, risk governance structures and processes that are currently in place for assessing and managing the risks

 - Identifying governance gaps that hinder the efficacy of the existing risk governance structures and processes